jeremywrnr/booker/readme.md

 ## todos
+- parse all args, then if num open bookmark
+- support opening multiple bookmarks: 1 1 1
 - fix failure on link w/ parens
-- modularize global constants
-- single source versioning mechanism
-- autocreate config file when writing bookmarks
-- config: browser selection command
-- add completion for -i/--install
 - implement more rspec testing
-- tell user when -i book fails
-- parse all args, then if num open bookmark
-- support opening multiple bookmarks: 1 1 1